cuenuvel/greeter-/Readme.md

 This a greeter program project.
-It greets the user "Leila".
+It greets the user "Leia".